sindre0830/Weather-Events/README.md

 #### Design Decisions

 We wanted to use diverse types of storage and caching for the project, both for its own sake and because storing everything in Firestore would be very inefficient.
-We therefore store a lot of static data locally, in our /data/ folder.
+We therefore store a lot of static data locally.
 This includes for example the list of holidays for each country, or the list of geocoordinates for more popular and populated locations (large cities, etc).

 ##### Technologies used